 If the Supreme Court does its job right and ever does hear a case like the one Scalia talked about in the YouTube video, they’ll say “yes” you can have hand-held rocket-launchers to fight the Federal Government—as long as you use it as a member of your state’s National Guard.

 This point of view is further supported by Scalia.
-In his majority decision in the Heller case, he wrote:
+In his majority decision in the Supreme Court’s 2008 Heller case, Scalia wrote:

 “Like most rights, the Second Amendment right is not unlimited.
 It is not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”